echronos/echronos/components/docs.md

 ## Incorrect API Usage

 The RTOS API design and implementation leave room for the application to use it incorrectly.
-For example, there are generally no safeguards in the RTOS itself against the application supplying invalid task ID values to API functions.
+For example, there are generally no safeguards in the RTOS itself against the application supplying invalid task-ID values to API functions.
 To achieve correct system behavior, it is the application's responsibility to use the RTOS API under the conditions and requirements documented here.

-The RTOS configuration allows tho enable detection of incorrect API usage (see [`api_asserts`]).
+The RTOS implementation is able to detect some case of the application using the RTOS API incorrectly.
+This feature needs to be enabled in the system configuration (see [`api_asserts`]).
 When enabled, the RTOS checks some but not all cases of the API being used incorrectly.
 If it detects such a case, it calls the `fatal_error` function.